nikiizvorski/CleanMVVM/README.md

 - Hilt Integration and migration from Dagger

-- Removed Duplicates, Added ViewBindings, Removed DataBinding, Project Gradle Updated and Android Studio Support Added, Gradle And Build Scripts updated, Libraries Updated to latest, KTX Updated
+- Removed Duplicates, Added ViewBindings, Added DataBinding, Project Gradle Updated and Android Studio Support Added, Gradle And Build Scripts updated, Libraries Updated to latest, KTX Updated

 - Update for MongoDB Realm 10 and RxJava3 is next and done